LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 3.1.0: Added support for encounters from text files (as opposed to asset bundles) similar to multi-slabs.
 3.0.1: Moved cache to CustomData folder so other plugins can access the portraits and assetInfo.cache file.
 3.0.0: Added Aura anchor points to allow creation of general mini swappable equipment.
-2.9.0: Subseclection fucntionality added which allows asset bundles to have variants of the asset.
-2.8.1: Added Unity Project assets folder sample for making Encounters (including the animated pointer).
-2.8.0: Added Encounter spawing (also know as Chain Loader) functionality.
-2.7.3: Removed unused testing patch and removed dependency on Harmony Patching library.
-2.7.3: Updated Blood Filter to use mesh shape instead of material transparency making see through areas fully clear.
-2.7.2: Camera Filetrs support multiple simultaneous filters at once.
-2.7.2: Camera Filters can be removed by re-selecting the camera filter.
-2.7.2: Camera Filters position fixed.
-2.7.1: Added pass-thru for EAL TILE and PROP call-backs.
-2.7.0: Preview version of camera filter support.
-2.7.0: Added foundation support for asset variants.
-To be added in an upcoming version.
-2.7.0: Added more logging during registration step.
-2.6.0: Internal version for testing.
-Not released.
-2.5.2: Optimized auras application.
-2.5.0: If asset has a high and low performance version in the asset bundle, will try to load asset based on the
-       configured graphics capability settings.
-Default: low performance.
 ...
 1.0.0: Initial release
 ```